mirauta/allele_frequency_federation/README.md

 # allele_frequency_federation
 This repository contains scripts that will enable the federation of allele frequencies using  data generated in clinical setting

+# Optional
+Install Git to clone the repository; Alternatively you can download the scripts from the website TBA